Search

 N/A 8 - 12"36 - 42" 8 - 12"65 - 120 days

 Corn likes hot summers.
 Corn should be planted in specific patterns and distances, and separated by rows.
-Plant seeds directly in the garden.
-Plant your seeds 2 weeks after last frost date and when soil has warmed up.
+Plant the seeds directly in the garden.
+Plant your seeds 2 weeks after the last frost date and when the soil has warmed up.
 Corn needs warm soil to germinate.
 The seeds may rot if the soil is too cool.
-Soil temperature needs to be higher than 60 F. Plant the seeds in blocks of at least 3 rows in each direction as corn is pollinated by the wind.
+The soil temperature needs to be higher than 75°F. Corn is pollinated by the wind, so it is important to plant the seeds in blocks of at least 3 rows in each direction.
 Planting in blocks also protects stalks from damage from high winds.
 Plants can grow 3 to 8 ft tall.

 Soil Requirements:

-Requires well loose rich soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires well-loose, rich soil in a well-drained location in the garden.
+Apply mulch, grass clippings, or straw around the base of the plant.

 Water Requirements: